Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Is it right that surrogacy is heavily advertised to military wives?

-- What should the children’s rights be in a case of surrogate pregnancy?
+- What should the children’s rights be in the case of surrogate pregnancy?

 - Should surrogates be used for any reason, or only for health reasons?